 You are expected to be in class every day.
 Attendance will not be taken, but it is definitely to your advantage to be present every day.
-If you are absent, you need to get the notes from a friend and get any handouts that you missed from me.
+If you are absent, you should check Easel for missing notes and homework assignments, and talk to a friend about anything else you may have missed.
 You are still expected to take any quizzes that are assigned.
 I will not redo a lecture for someone missing class although I'd be happy to explain things further to you during scheduled office hours.
 Late work will be assigned a penalty unless your absence is excused.

-1 See All I Really Need to Know about Pair Programming I Learned in Kindergarten (2000) for more information on effectively using pair programming at http://citeseer.ist.psu.edu/williams00all.html.
+&lt;sup>1 See All I Really Need to Know about Pair Programming I Learned in Kindergarten (2000) for more information on effectively using pair programming at http://citeseer.ist.psu.edu/williams00all.html.